The Context

 Saving your favourites

 Favourites turned one-off discovery into an ongoing habit.
-Users could keep track of places they wanted to try, making Hops useful before, during, and after the moment of choosing somewhere to eat.
+Users could mark places they wanted to try, so the next decision wasn't from scratch.

 Hops favourites and saved places screens.